lamastex/lamastex.github.io/_pages/research.md

 ### Research Grants Concluded in 2017

-- 245Kkr/2.95Mkr: EU Marie Curie Actions People (Co-applicant with countepart funding from Royal Society of NZ) on Project CORCON: Correctness by Construction
+- 245Kkr/2.95Mkr: EU Marie Curie Actions People (Co-applicant with countepart funding from Royal Society of NZ) on Project CORCON: Correctness by Construction (30% rsrch)
   - main output:
     - MRS 2.0: A C++ Class Library for Statistical Set Processing and Computer-Aided Proofs in Statistics (Version 2.0) [Software], Available from <a class="linkitem" href="https://github.com/lamastex/mrs2">https://github.com/lamastex/mrs2</a>, 2017